grpc/proposal/A16-binary-logging.md

 }

 // A list of metadata pairs, used in the payload of client header,
-// server header and trailer.
+// server header, and server trailer.
 // Implementations may omit some entries to honor the header limits
 // of GRPC_BINARY_LOG_CONFIG.
 //